Top 10 penetration testing certifications for security professionals in 2025

 4. Certified Expert Penetration Tester (CEPT)

-The two-hour CEPT exam includes 50 multiple-choice questions that cover nine domains.
-A passing score is 70% or above.
+The two-hour exam includes 50 multiple-choice questions covering nine domains.
+Candidates must achieve a score of 70% or higher to pass.

 5. Certified Cloud Penetration Tester (CCPT)

-The Certified Cloud Penetration Tester (CCPT) certification from Infosec validates your skills around the tools and techniques required for conducting comprehensive security tests of cloud servers and applications.
-There is no experience requirement for the Cloud Penetration Testing Boot Camp.
-Still, a solid understanding of cloud and pentesting concepts and at least one year of relevant experience is recommended.
+The CCPT certification validates expertise in testing cloud environments, focusing on the tools and techniques needed for comprehensive security assessment of cloud servers and applications.
+While no strict prerequisites exist for the Cloud Penetration Testing Boot Camp, understanding cloud concepts and basic penetration testing principles is recommended.

-The exam covers five areas: common vulnerabilities, pentesting tools and processes, security features, and reporting specific to cloud environments.
+The exam evaluates five key areas: common vulnerabilities, testing tools and processes, security features and cloud-specific reporting requirements.
 It consists of 50 multiple-choice questions.

 6. Certified Mobile and Web Application Penetration Tester (CMWAPT)